- What they look like,

-When a child forms a negative and poor self image of themselves it can lead to low self esteem which can and probably will go on to lead to future times of suffering with anxiety, depression and self imposed limitations, which can take a lot of work to correct later in life.
+When a child forms a negative and poor self image of themselves it can lead to low self esteem which can and probably will go on to lead to future times of suffering with anxiety, depression and self imposed limitations.

 At this stage of their development they need all the help, love and encouragement they can get, because a confident child equates to a happy, successful and outgoing child who will be able to handle and cope with life's challenges and pressures much better than a shy and under confident child.

 Although your child's safety should come first, they need to know what's dangerous and what is not, because sometimes as parents we can be a little bit overprotective.

 There is a difference between being cautious and sensible and being over protective.
 Children need to learn to fend for themselves to a degree as long as there is no risk to the child safety, they should also be praised for being brave.

 For instance, if a mother screams at a spider the child will associate the spider with danger and inherit the fear of it, the same applies to any other fear.